jobisoft/Provider-4-TbSync/docs/getting_started.rst

     Localization for entries in ``manifest.json``.
 Check the `MDN documentation <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization#Internationalizing_manifest.json>`_ for more details.
 The name of the file must not be changed.

   en-US/provider.strings
     Localization for your add-on, which can be accessed from JavaScript.
-The name of the file may be anything you like, but it must be announced via `Base.getStringBundleUrl() <https://tbsync.readthedocs.io/en/latest/base.rst#Base.getStringBundleUrl>`_ as TbSync needs to access some of your localized strings.
+The name of the file may be anything you like, but it must be announced via `Base.getStringBundleUrl() <base.html#Base.getStringBundleUrl>`_ as TbSync needs to access some of your localized strings.
 In paticular error messages and synchronization states your add-on is using.
 TODO:LINK

   en-US/provider.dtd
     Deprecated localization for XUL files of your add-on.
 Try to avoid its usage and instead set the localized labels of XUL/HTML elements via JavaScript.
 The generated provider add-on is using this in ``createAccount.xul`` and ``editAccountOverlay.xul``.

 skin
   Folder containing all your additional resources like images and CSS files.
 It exists for historical reasons and the author is used to that approach.
 The generated provider also stores its logo files there.
-If you change their names, please also update your `manifest.json <https://github.com/jobisoft/Provider-4-TbSync/blob/ebfeec7b714baf956703511e30656208c8375526/manifest.json#L16>`_ and `Base.getProviderIcon() <base.rst#Base.getProviderIcon>`_.
+If you change their names, please also update your `manifest.json <https://github.com/jobisoft/Provider-4-TbSync/blob/ebfeec7b714baf956703511e30656208c8375526/manifest.json#L16>`_ and `Base.getProviderIcon() <base.html#Base.getProviderIcon>`_.

 content
   Folder containing your add-ons source files.